ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ugar rises to the top, and is
+gar rises to the top, and is
 skimed otf.
 Then throw it Into a tub to
 cool and when cold, iHiur over your beef
 or porn, 10 remain me usual time, say